sigsum/sigsum/proposals/2024-11-proof-with-no-leaf-checksum.md

 In the library package `sigsum.org/sigsum-go/pkg/proof`, the corresponding field `ShortChecksum` in the `ShortLeaf` type should be deleted.
 Maybe the type should be renamed as well.

+# Other changes for a sigsum proof version=2?

+Is there anything else we'd like to change when bumping proof version?
+Radical changes, like moving to checkpoint representation of the tree head, will likely not be a version 2 or 3 of the sigsum proof format, but identified differently.
+And we will not make such radical changes in the near future.

+One fairly simple thing we could do to improve alignment is to replace the `log=KEYHASH` with `log=ORIGIN`.
+For a sigsum v1 log, that just adds a fix string between the equals sign and the hash, but it could make this format work better for other logs.